DrTimothyAldenDavis/SuiteSparse/CHOLMOD/README.txt

     C and MATLAB interfaces.
 This code works on Microsoft Windows and many versions of Unix and Linux.

-CHOLMOD v5.0.0 introduces the first part of support for single precision sparse matrices, with the introduction of the new CHOLMOD:Utility Module.
+CHOLMOD v5.1 and later support single precision sparse matrices (both real and complex), with the introduction of the new CHOLMOD:Utility Module.
-Single precision is not yet incorporated into the remaining Modules, however.

 One CHOLMOD Module is copyrighted by the University of Florida (the Partition Module).
 The rest are copyrighted by the authors: